Jammy2211/PyAutoGalaxy/paper/paper.md

 # Summary

-Nearly a century ago, Edwin Hubble famously classified galaxies into three distinct groups: ellipticals, spirals and irregulars.
-Today, by analysing millions of galaxies with advanced image processing techniques Astronomers have expanded on this picture and revealed the rich diversity of galaxy morphology both in the nearby and distant Universe. `PyAutoGalaxy` is an open-source Python 3.6+ package for analysing the morphologies and structures of large multi-wavelength galaxy samples, with core features including fully automated Bayesian model-fitting of galaxy two-dimensional surface brightness profiles, support for imaging and interferometer datasets and comprehensive tools for simulating galaxy images.
+Nearly a century ago, Edwin Hubble famously classified galaxies into three distinct groups: ellipticals, spirals and irregulars [@Hubble1926].
+Today, by analysing millions of galaxies with advanced image processing techniques Astronomers have expanded on this picture and revealed the rich diversity of galaxy morphology in both the nearby and distant Universe (e.g. [@Kormendy2015a] [@Vulcani2014] [@VanDerWel2012]). `PyAutoGalaxy` is an open-source Python 3.6+ package for analysing the morphologies and structures of large multiwavelength galaxy samples, with core features including fully automated Bayesian model-fitting of galaxy two-dimensional surface brightness profiles, support for imaging and interferometer datasets and comprehensive tools for simulating galaxy images.
 The software places a focus on **big data** analysis, including support for hierarchical models that simultaneously fit thousands of galaxies, massively parallel model-fitting and an SQLite3 database that allows large suites of modeling results to be loaded, queried and analysed.
 Accompanying `PyAutoGalaxy` is the [autogalaxy workspace](https://github.com/Jammy2211/autogalaxy_workspace), which includes example scripts, datasets and the `HowToGalaxy` lectures in Jupyter notebook format which introduce non-experts to studies of galaxy morphology using `PyAutoGalaxy`.
 Readers can  try `PyAutoGalaxy` right now by going to [the introduction Jupyter notebook on Binder](https://mybinder.org/v2/gh/Jammy2211/autogalaxy_workspace/release) or checkout the [readthedocs](https://pyautogalaxy.readthedocs.io/en/latest/) for a complete overview of `PyAutoGalaxy`'s features.

 # Background

-The study of galaxy morphology aims to understand the different luminous structures that galaxies are composed of.
+Galaxy morphology studies aim to understand the different luminous structures that galaxies are composed of [@Lackner2012] [@Oh2017].
+Using large CCD imaging datasets of galaxies observed at ultraviolet, optical and near-infrared wavelengths from instruments like the Hubble Space Telescope (HST), Astronomers have uncovered the plentiful structures that make up a galaxy (e.g. bars, bulges, disks, rings) [@Graham2013] and revealed that evolving galaxies transition from disk-like structures to bulge-like elliptical galaxies [@Coenda2017].
+At sub-mm and radio wavelengths interferometer datasets from instruments like the
-Using large CCD imaging datasets of galaxies observed at ultraviolet, optical and near-infrared wavelengths from instruments like the Hubble Space Telescope (HST), Astronomers have uncovered the plentiful structures that make up a galaxy (e.g. bars, bulges, disks and rings) and revealed that evolving galaxies transition from disk-like structures to bulge-like elliptical galaxies.
-At sub-mm and radio wavelengths interferometer datasets from instruments like the Atacama Large Millimeter Array (ALMA) have revealed the integral role that dust plays in forming a galaxy in the distant Universe, early in its lifetime.
-Studies typically represent a galaxy's light using analytic functions such as the Sersic profile [@Sersic], which quantify the global appearance of most galaxies into one of three groups: (i) bulge-like structures which follow a de Vaucouleurs profile; (ii) disk-like structures which follow an exponential profile or; (iii) irregular morphologies which are difficult to quantify with symmetric and smooth analytic profiles.
-Galaxies are often composed of many sub-components which may be a combination of these different structures.
+Atacama Large Millimeter Array (ALMA) have revealed the integral role that dust plays in forming galaxies in the distant Universe, early in their lifetimes.
+Studies typically represent a galaxy's light using analytic functions such as the Sersic profile [@Sersic1968], which quantify the global appearance of most galaxies into one of three groups: (i) bulge-like structures which follow a de Vaucouleurs profile [@devaucouleurs]; (ii) disk-like structures which follow an exponential profile or; (iii) irregular morphologies which are difficult to quantify with symmetric and smooth analytic profiles.
+Galaxies are often composed of many sub-components which may be a combination of these different structures [@Nightingale2019].

 ![Hubble Space Telescope imaging of a spiral galaxy (left column), a parametric fit to its smooth bulge and disk components (middle column) and a non-parametric fit to its assymetric and irrergular structures like its spiral arms (right column).\label{figure:example1}](hstcombined.png)

 ![Atacama Large Millimeter Array interferometer visibilities data of a high redshift galaxy (left column), its dirty image created in real space via a Fourier transform (middle column) and a parametric fit to its smooth bulge and disk components which is performed directly on the visibility data (right column).\label{figure:example2}](almacombined.png)

 Figure 1 shows example `PyAutoGalaxy` models of two galaxies taken with two different datasets.
 The top row shows a structural decomposition of HST imaging of a galaxy, where `PyAutoGalaxy` has decomposed the galaxy into two distinct parametric components, a bulge and disk, whilst simultaneously using a non-parametric model to represent the galaxy's irregular and asymmetric spiral arms.
 Instrumental effects like diffraction from the telescope optics are fully accounted for.
-The bottom row shows a `PyAutoGalaxy` fit to ALMA interferometry, where the galaxy's light is fitted directly in the complex uv-plane and Fourier transformed to real-space to show model-fit.
+Figure 2 shows a `PyAutoGalaxy` fit to ALMA interferometry, where the galaxy's light is fitted directly in the complex uv-plane and Fourier transformed to real-space to visualize the model image.

 # Statement of Need

 In the next decade, wide field surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer Array are poised to observe images of _billions_ of galaxies.
 Analysing these extremely large galaxy datasets demands advanced Bayesian model-fitting techniques which can scale-up in a fully automated manner.
-Equally, the James Webb Space Telescope, thirty-meter class ground telescopes and the square kilometer array radio interferometer will observe galaxies at an unprecedented resolution and level of detail.
-This demands more flexible modeling techniques that can accurately represent the complex irregular structures one such high resolution observations reveal. `PyAutoGalaxy` aims to meet both these needs, by interfacing galaxy model-fitting with the probabilistic programming language `PyAutoFit` to provide Bayesian fitting tools suited to big data analysis alongside image processing tools that represent irregular galaxy structures using non-parametric models.
+Equally, the James Webb Space Telescope, thirty-meter class ground telescopes and Square Kilometer Array radio interferometer will observe galaxies at an unprecedented resolution and level of detail.
+This demands more flexible modeling techniques that can accurately represent the complex irregular structures such high resolution observations reveal. `PyAutoGalaxy` aims to meet both these needs, by interfacing galaxy model-fitting with the probabilistic programming language `PyAutoFit` to provide Bayesian fitting tools suited to big data analysis alongside image processing tools that represent irregular galaxy structures using non-parametric models.